joewdavies/awesome-frontend-gis/README.md

 # Awesome Frontend GIS
 <img src='https://user-images.githubusercontent.com/25485293/191950255-cbd83c6a-4880-4c0a-a665-b59a21467702.PNG'></img>

-Awesome Frontend GIS is a compilation of geospatial frameworks, tools, demos, applications, data sources and more - all on the browser!
+Awesome Frontend GIS is a compilation of geospatial-related frameworks, tools, demos, applications, data sources and more - all for use on the browser!

 **Feel free to contribute!**